 - Brand it well.
 Design matters.
 And when it comes to company branding, employees will appreciate the extra touch because they view themselves as an extension of the company brand.
 Because the company is rooted in your employee’s identity, they naturally become more engaged.

 - Learn what your employees want to find.
 The best way to find what your employees are interested in seeing on the intranet is either through analytics or running organization-wide surveys.
 An intranet equipped with analytics is more effective than surveys because you can analyze search patterns and user behavior to hypothesize what engages employees the most.

-- Create the best intranet dashboard experience.
-If you were to begin working on your intranet today, focus on the intranet dashboard.
+- Create the best dashboard experience.
+If you were to begin working on your intranet today, focus on the dashboard.
 It is the first page that all employees see and initial impressions are critical!
-The intranet dashboard will influence your employees’ perception of the intranet, and that will impact how often they will use the company intranet.
+The intranet dashboard will influence your employees’ perception of the program, and that will impact how often they will use it.
 For best practices, see our blog: Best practices for creating an intranet dashboard experience.